 More than Rules

-As long as I can remember, Lent always seemed to be about rules, rules and more rules to me.
+As long as I can remember, Lent always seemed to be about rules.
 What’s so spiritual about following a bunch of rules?
 I often wondered.

 The truth is, I now understand, Lent is about much more than rules.
 How many times in your life have you thought, If only I could change things/do things differently?
 Well, that’s where Lent can help.
 Ash Wednesday serves as our wake-up call at the beginning of Lent.
 It is a time to identify the things we have done wrong or wish we could change or do differently.
 Then we can choose to do something about them during the next 40 days of Lent.

 And what about those rules such as abstinence and fasting?
 Those serve as gentle reminders to stay the course.

 Lent is a journey, beginning on Ash Wednesday.
 Here are some ideas to help you and your family along the way:

 • Try to attend Ash Wednesday services together as a family.
 Most parishes offer evening Masses to help accommodate working parents and busy families.

 • Attend a penance service at your parish.
 Going to confession provides a wonderful opportunity for a fresh start spiritually.
 Plus, if your kids see you partaking in the sacrament, they’ll be more likely to go themselves.

 • Focus on the meaning behind your fasting and abstinence.
 For instance, if having a particular food is a special treat for your family, the point of why you are abstaining from meat is probably lost.
 Try to find another meatless alternative for dinner.

 • Collect the palm branches you received last year on Palm Sunday, gather your family together and burn the palms.
 Hold a family prayer service with the ashes.
 When you are done, do not throw out the excess ashes, but rather bury them in your garden.
 If you don’t feel comfortable conducting such a ritual yourself, check with your parish to see if it is collecting last year’s palm branches.